google/kf/docs/kf.dev/content/en/docs/operators/administering-kf/setting-up-a-custom-domain.md

 ---

 By default, Kf apps are accessible on domains exposed by Knative Serving.
-Kf extends Knative Serving's domain system to allow path based routing, per-app domains, wildcard domains, and other routing services.
+Kf extends Knative Serving's domain system to allow path based routing, per-app domains, wildcard hosts, and other routing services.

 ## Set up a domain